 Windows Defender Firewall by default blocks any inbound or outbound request of any third party software on your Windows 10 computer.
 Windows Defender will request your permission for the transmission process, in which either you can allow the access or deny it.
 In case if you are seeing a prompt for permission for any Host process of Settings Synchronization on public and private networks, and wondering what to do, simply follow these easy steps to solve your issue.

 1. Run an antivirus scan on your computer to check if any malicious file is causing this problem or not.

 2. Check if any Windows Update is pending.
 Windows regularly update Windows Defender virus definitions with the latest ones.

 If antivirus can’t detect any PUP(Potentially unwanted program) or malware, go for these solutions-

 Fix-1 Disable VPN Network Adapters-

-3. In Device Manager window, expand the “Network adapters“.
+3. In the Device Manager window, you will have to expand the “Network adapters“.